 For the past 40 years, SHINE for Kids has adapted, innovated and advocated to keep families connected.

-Our dedicated team of coordinators, facilitators and managers have adapted our services and supports during the pandemic to ensure children with a parent in prison are supported across NSW, Qld, Vic, ACT and WA.
+Our dedicated team of coordinators, facilitators and managers have adapted our services and supports during the pandemic to ensure children with a parent in prison are supported across NSW, Qld, ACT and Vic.

 This dedication is supported by evidenced-based research to ensure our practice and advocacy is informed by diverse voices of expertise.

 In the midst of the COVID-19 crisis, our advocacy work for children with a parent in prison increased considerably and our impact in the justice space has grown.
 These accomplishments include:

 - Embarking on the Amplify Your Voice Project to make the voices of children experiencing parental incarceration heard in state and federal governments.
 As part of this, we made a detailed submission to the NSW Inquiry into Children with a Parent in Prison in 2020.
 In 2021, a Vic Inquiry into Children with a Parent in Prison was announced following our advocacy with local Member of Parliament Rod Barton.

 - Our team members have held positions on a number of community and legal advocacy committees

 - We have commissioned ground breaking research led by Monash University on the impact of COVID-19 on children with a parent in prison